pitamash/ufanisi/README.md

 ```

 ## Cancel Shipment
-- You can cancel shipment using this method sending your request with  shipmentid,orderid
+- You can cancel shipment using this method by sending your request with  shipmentid,orderid
 ``` php
     function cancelShipment(){
             $data= array();